 were a presentbut you should be able to find some online.

 - Montanna Gold – Gold Chrome Spray paint.

 - A clear furniture wax for chalk paint.

 - Rounded chalk paint brush

-- Pineapple Stencils – I was going to make my own pineapple stencil but when I saw how cheap they were on eBay I didn’t think it was worth the effort, so I bought some.
+- Pineapple Stencils – I was going to make my own pineapple stencil but when I saw how cheap they were online I didn’t think it was worth the effort, so I bought some.

 - Pineapple wrapping paper to line the draws.

 Step 1: I wanted to go for a black and gold shabby, chippy paint effect.
 To achieve this firstly I spray painted the edges of the console with the gold chrome spray paint.
 It’s best to do this outside as spray paint can be a bit smelly.